This lesson is part of a series of lessons for the quantitative reasoning section of the GRE revised General Test. In this lesson, we will learn about

 The only square root of 0 is 0.
 Square roots of negative numbers are not defined in the real number system.

-This video shows how to use the rules regarding operations with squre roots.
+How to use the rules regarding operations with square roots?

 A square root is a root of order 2.
 Higher-order roots of a positive number n are defined similarly.